hgabka/KunstmaanExtensionBundle/src/Resources/docs/InsertContent.md

 # Insert Content

-There is the `Webtown\KunstmaanExtensionBundle\Entity\PageParts\InsertPagePagePart` Kunstmaan Page Part.
+There is the `Hgabka\KunstmaanExtensionBundle\Entity\PageParts\InsertPagePagePart` Kunstmaan Page Part.
 Set it in the `main.yml` or in the other page settings yml file:

 ```yml
 name: Main